executors/executors/explanatory.md

 In this example, an executor which creates execution agents by submitting to a thread pool returns a reference to that thread pool from `.context`.

+### Member Types

-\textcolor{red}{TODO:} this would be a good place to describe the various member types
+\textcolor{red}{TODO:} describe the various executor member types used for introspecting guarantees

 ## Execution Agent Creation via Execution Functions

-Executors expose their native support for execution agent creation through **execution functions**.
-These may either be member or free functions whose first parameter is an executor.
+Executors expose their native support for execution agent creation through **execution functions** which are either member or free functions whose first parameter is an executor.
 Member functions are preferred, but free functions allow programmers to retrofit non-modifiable legacy types into executors.
-When both a member and free function with the same name exist, customization points will use the member function.
-This scheme is consistent with the Ranges TS, and ensures that a third party cannot "hijack" an executor's native behavior by introducing a rogue free function.
+When it exists, an executor customization point simply calls the execution function sharing its same name without adaptation.
+When both a member and free function with the same name exist, customization points prefer the member function.
+This scheme is consistent with the precedent set by the Ranges TS [@Niebler17:RangesTS] which ensures that a third party cannot "hijack" an executor's native behavior by introducing a rogue free function.

-\textcolor{red}{TODO:} Mention that these groupings of execution functions are discussed in the order of the support they had in Kona
+In this section, we describe the suite of execution functions we have identified as key to the needs of the Standard Library and TSes we have chosen to target.
+Without loss of generality, we discuss the free function form of each execution function in order of decreasing support each had within SG1 at the 2017 Kona standardization committee meeting.

 ## Bulk Functions

+We begin by discussing the execution functions which create groups of execution agents in bulk, because the corresponding single-agent functions are each a functionally special case.

 ### `bulk_then_execute`

+    template<class Executor, class Function, class class Factory1, class Factory2>
+    executor_future_t<Executor, std::invoke_result_t<Factory1>>
+    bulk_then_execute(const Executor& exec, Function f, executor_shape_t<Executor> shape, Future& predecessor_future,
+                      Factory1 result_factory, Factory2 shared_factory);

+`bulk_then_execute` creates an asynchronous bulk continuation.
+Given some future object referring to some predecessor task, `bulk_then_execute` creates a group of agents whose execution is contingent on the completion of that predecessor task.
+Because it is asynchronous, `bulk_then_execute` returns a future which corresponds to the result of the bulk continuation.

-\textcolor{red}{TODO:} mention that it seems possible to implement any other execution function with `bulk_then_execute` without having to go out-of-band, i.e., use channels outside of the execution function. this is important because it gives the executor visibility into the entire operation
+`bulk_then_execute` is the most general execution function we have identified because it may be used to implement any other execution function without having to go out-of-band through channels not made explicit through the execution function's interface.
+Explicitly elaborating this information through the interface is critical because it enables the executor author to participate in optimizations which would not be possible had that information been discarded through backchannels.

+For example, suppose the only available execution function was `bulk_sync_execute`.
+It would be possible to implement `bulk_then_execute`'s functionality by making a call to `bulk_sync_execute` inside a continuation created by `predecessor_future.then`:

+    predecessor_future.then([=] {
+      return exec.bulk_sync_execute(exec, f, shape, result_factory, shared_factory);
+    });

+Note that this implementation creates `1 + shape` execution agents: one agent created by `.then` along with `shape` agents created by `.bulk_sync_execute`.
+Depending on the relative cost of agents created by `.then` and `.bulk_sync_execute`, the overhead of introducing that extra agent may be significant.
+Moreover, because the `.then` operation occurs separately from `.bulk_sync_execute`, the continuation is invisible to `exec` and this precludes `exec`'s participation in scheduling.
+Because we wish to allow executors to abstract sophisticated task-scheduling runtimes, this shortcoming is unacceptable.

 \textcolor{red}{TODO:} perhaps describe other bulk functions by analogy to `bulk_then_execute`